Laurel Daniels Abbruzzese, PT, EdD, FNAP

-Jane Kang, MD, MS is Assistant Professor of Medicine at Columbia University Irving Medical Center (CUIMC) and Fellowship Program Director in the Division of Rheumatology.
+Jane Kang, MD, MS is Associate Professor of Medicine at Columbia University Irving Medical Center (CUIMC) and Fellowship Program Director in the Division of Rheumatology.
 She is actively involved in teaching and training medicine residents and rheumatology fellows at CUIMC, and participates in the Rheumatology Objective Structured Clinical Examination (ROSCE) in New York City every year.

 In 2015, Dr. Kang was named an Ewig Clinical Scholar at CUIMC for her work in teaching and education and also received a Fellowship Training Award from the Rheumatology Research Foundation.
 She is also a member of the GMEC Fellowship Evaluation Subcommittee at New York Presbyterian/Columbia University Irving Medical Center and the American College of Rheumatology In-Training Examination Taskforce and Test Materials Development Committee.

 Additionally, Dr. Kang is interested in addressing bioethical issues in medicine and rheumatology and completed a Master in Bioethics at Columbia University.
 She is working on a bioethics curriculum for residents and rheumatology fellows, with the aim of improving their knowledge of bioethics and ability to apply that knowledge to assess ethical issues.
 In support of her efforts, she was awarded the Rheumatology Research Foundation Clinician Scholar Educator Award for 2018.
 She has also applied her expertise in bioethics on a national level as a member of the American College of Rheumatology Ethics and Conflict of Interest Committee, before being elected Chair of the committee.